 - Works well with higher pressures and pumps

 - Systems run at much higher pressures than most

-- Pump case drain fluid replaced by fluid supplied to the pump via the charge pump
+- Lost fluid is replaced by fluid supplied to the main pump via the charge pump

 - Allows system designers more flexibility in designing system controls